ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 </p>

 3. Open a terminal window and run the command.
-4. This script installs Homebrew on your device, it will ask for your device's password and you will need to enter it to continue installation.
+4. This script installs Homebrew on your device, it will ask for your device's password.
+You will need to enter it to continue the installation.
 5. Finally, verify that Homebrew is installed by running `brew --version`

 </details> <br />

 Once Homebrew is installed, you can install podman by running `brew install podman` in the terminal.
-Finally, verify that podman successfully installed by running `podman --version`.
+Finally, verify that podman is successfully installed by running `podman --version`.

 ## Installing podman-compose
-To install podman-compose, we'll be using a different package manager, Conda.
+To install podman-compose, we are using a different package manager, Conda.

 1. If Anaconda Python is already installed on your device, you can install podman-compose using this command: